 Remember how far we have fallen from truth.
 In the first chapter I discussed how the knowledge of good and evil has revealed to us that there is a difference between the two, but left to our own devices we remain in the dark about which of the things we do are good and which are evil.
-The reason why eating from the tree of knowledge was sin was because God said it, and God said it because it was true.
+The reason why eating from the Tree of Knowledge was sin was because God said it, and God said it because it was true.
 We knew too quickly what we were not yet ready to know, and it broke our relationship with God.

-What is missing in our knowledge of good and evil, is exactly our relationship with God.
-The knowledge not only of good and evil.
-That we have; what we don't know is what is good compared to what is evil.

-Eve ate of the fruit and she knew right then that some things were holy, and some were not, but which things were holy and which were not, neither she, nor Adam could tell.
+What is missing in our knowledge of good and evil is exactly our relationship with God.
+The knowledge we don't have is the knowledge of what is good compared with what is evil.
+We know that 'good' exists and 'evil' exists but that's as far as we can go.
+Eve ate of the fruit and she knew right then that some things were holy and some were not-but which things were holy and which were not, neither she, nor Adam could tell.

 They were ashamed to be naked, and so they hid.
-Did they hide because nakedness is by nature unholy (since the reproductive organs have more than one purpose), or because it made them feel unholy?
-Was it simply because they had disobeyed God and that alone made them unholy.
-Nakedness was merely a reminder of their new status?
+Did they hide because nakedness is by nature unholy (since the reproductive organs have more than one purpose)?
+Or because it made them feel unholy to be naked?
+Was it simply because they had disobeyed God, and that alone made them unholy?
+Was nakedness merely a reminder of their new status?

 Did Eve sin by deciding, or even by considering, that the forbidden action was of greater value than the relationship with God who had forbidden the action?
 Did Adam sin by allowing Eve to perform the forbidden action without challenging her?
-If so then both sinned before they took of the fruit; and their sin of omission (hiding from God, deciding to choose gain over relationship) was at least as great as their sin of commission (eating of the forbidden fruit).
+If so, then both sinned before they took of the fruit; and their sin of omission (hiding from God, deciding to choose gain over relationship) was at least as great as their sin of commission (eating of the forbidden fruit).